 Wow!.
 It seems as though I’ve been baking up a storm around here lately.
 From pies to cookies to popcorn – apparently I have a big sweet tooth these days.
-Anyway, I came up with this idea late last week and couldn’t get it out of my head.
+Anyway, I came up with this idea for mini peanut butter pies late last week and couldn’t get it out of my head.
 I just had to give it a try as soon as possible.

 I know that I was thinking about making a savory pie for the next recipe in my year of pie series, but when something comes along that involves peanut butter and chocolate, it takes precedence.